This article is about RESTful maturity. It’s not a definition of levels of REST itself, but a simple approach with examples with HTTP, Spring.

 Spring Implementation

-import org.springframework.data.jpa.repository.JpaRepository; import org.springframework.stereotype.Repository; @Repository public interface UserRepository extends JpaRepository&lt;User, Long&gt; { User findByUsername(String username); }
+public interface UserRepository extends JpaRepository&lt;User, Long&gt; {

 Spring API Request

-GET /api/ HTTP/1.1 Host localhost:8080
+GET /api/ HTTP/1.1

 Spring API Response